Code-Institute-Submissions/weightbearer/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
+>>> In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.
+>>> Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+>>> 1. Contact form:
     1. Go to the "Contact Us" page
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+>>> In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+>>> You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+>>> If this section grows too long, you may want to split it off into a separate file and link to it from here.

 - one early problem I noticed was that photography and banners were loading when running inside the Gitpod 8080 server, but then were showing the alt tag once I loaded from Github pages.
 I found that this was an navigation issue, namely adding one point instead of two to the internal address that locates the storage location.
-- got the heading banner fix from staring at the style rules on the Metallica website and seeing how their background images reacted to display size changes
+- I spent an awfully long time trying to incorporate banners onto each page.
+The banners I was using contained lots of text (i.e. the band name) or photography, and I had toyed around with making multiple size versions of images to account for different screensizes.
+Ultimately I gave up and figured it was hopeless until I realised that the band had sent my plenty of very hi-res (3000px wide!) variations of their logo, so I cropped these using Pixlr and they made the perfect banners.
+In hindsight I probably wasted more time on this issue than pretty much any other, but I will have to look at it as a very useful, but painful, lesson.
 - testing of all external links, social media, mp3s, etc.
 - integrity of all images (https://www.w3schools.com/cssref/css_units.asp), I changed img widths from px to % values to prevent images from overflowing on smaller screensizes
 - testing on multiple devices and browsers